Clayton Waagner

-Clayton Lee Waagner (born August 25, 1956) is a convicted bank robber and anti-abortion terrorist.
+Clayton Lee Waagner (born August 25, 1956) is an American convicted bank robber and anti-abortion terrorist.
 He was born Roger Waagner in North Dakota.
 He was an escaped fugitive during the spring, summer and fall of 2001 and was the FBI's 467th fugitive to be placed on the Ten Most Wanted list for carjackings, firearms violations, and bank robbery on September 21, 2001.
 He was placed on the United States Marshals Service Top 15 Fugitives list for sending more than 280 letters that claimed to contain anthrax, which he mailed to Planned Parenthood with return addresses of the Marshals Service and the Secret Service beginning in October 2001.
 He is currently in prison.

 Prior crimes

 Waagner had previously been sentenced to 4–10 years for attempted robbery in 1992.
 Years later as a convicted felon released from prison, early in September 1999, he was pulled over by the Pennsylvania State Police, but fled into the woods and evaded capture, leaving behind a stolen car that contained firearms, explosives, false identity papers, and a list of abortion clinics.

 Later in September 1999, while on a self-described "mission from God", he took his wife and their nine children on a cross-country road trip headed west in a stolen Winnebago, planning to murder various abortion doctors, beginning with one in Seattle, Washington.
 However, after crossing into Illinois his vehicle broke down, and Waagner was arrested when Illinois State Police stopped to investigate.
 Waagner was convicted on charges of interstate transportation of a stolen motor vehicle and for being a convicted felon in possession of firearms.

 While he was awaiting sentencing and facing a term of 15 years to life, Waagner escaped from DeWitt County Jail in Clinton, Illinois, on February 22, 2001.